markchipman/olivercoding/content/posts/2018-07-07-quartz/index.md

 > /srv/service/quartz_core/bin/Release/netcoreapp2.1/publish

-If you're wondering about this particular directory, it's because I'm running this inside of Vagrant on my Windows 10 machine.
+If you're wondering about this particular directory, it's because I'm running this inside of Vagrant on my Windows 10 machine and I'm leaving the .NET application in default publish location.

-My Vagrantfile here defines a point to mount the code folder to, and a few commands to run when Vagrant boots up.
+My Vagrantfile here defines a point to mount the folder containing all my code, and a few commands to run when Vagrant boots up.

 ```ruby
 Vagrant.configure("2") do |config|